fromage-fraser/dd-gui/README.md

   Walls are treated as non-routable.
 The legacy MUD `[Exits: ...]` line is a compatibility source as well: plain exits are open, `(direction)` is closed, and `[direction]` is locked.
+  The resolver also unwraps DD4's nested `GMCP_OBJECT` representation, so the server's `exit_details` state remains usable on Mudlet profiles where those objects arrive inside anonymous table layers.
+Compass buttons and keyboard movement refresh the current room state at the moment of the press, rather than relying only on an earlier room event.
   The parser replaces stale directions instead of merging them forever, and the native Mudlet door table remains a per-direction fallback for older or partial profiles.
 Explicit closed/locked text markers are retained through